 - I maintain a “no excuses” attitude.
 No matter what my rationalizing subconscious mind brings up for not working out or getting up early, I just say to myself, “No excuses!”
 This forces me to do it anyway.

 - I know from experience that once I get started, and especially once I’m done, I’ll feel great.
-This comes from not only the psychological lift by completing something you know is good for you, but also from the endorphins your body rewards you with after vigorous exercise. 🙂
+This comes from not only the psychological lift of completing something you know is good for you, but also from the endorphins your body rewards you with after vigorous exercise. 🙂

 - To motivate myself while I’m exercising, I picture the body I want.
 If I need a little extra motivation, I picture the body I do “not” want.
 If I need a jolt of inspiration, I picture myself being rolling into an operating room for a quadruple heart bypass.

 I just completed my first major physical in more than 25 years!
-I did a lot of parting in my younger years, so I was very concerned going into it.
+I did a lot of parting in my younger years, so I was very concerned about it.
 When you’re over 50 that means lab work (blood and urine), chest x-ray, and a colonoscopy (they put you to sleep so no worries).
 Everything came out normal and above average.
 I have not been taking any medications and the tests showed that I do not need to start.

 I credit these good test results to exercise, a vegan diet, and a low-stress lifestyle.
 If I still had a high-pressure corporate job, I suspect that my test results would have been quite different.

 If you are out of shape today, I hope this article inspires you to become a fitness enthusiast.
 The benefits of getting fit and making fitness a part of your lifestyle are immense!
 The more you get into it the more you realize this.